Scherzer cools off Rays, Nats win 6-1 with makeshift lineup

-WASHINGTON (AP) — Washington ace Max Scherzer cooled off Tampa Bay with seven scoreless innings, and the Nationals used a makeshift lineup to beat the Rays 6-1 on Monday night.
+Scherzer cooled off Tampa Bay with seven scoreless innings, and the Nationals beat the AL East-leading Rays 6-1 on Monday night.

-Kurt Suzuki had an RBI double among his three hits and Michael A. Taylor drove in two runs for the last-place Nationals, who were missing several regulars and started utilityman Brock Holt at designated hitter for the sixth time in his career.
-Holt batted third and went 2 for 4 with a double.
-He has nine hits over his past three games.
+Suzuki had an RBI double among his three hits and Michael A. Taylor drove in two runs for the last-place Nationals, who were missing several regulars and started Holt at designated hitter for the sixth time in his career.
+Holt went 2 for 4 with a double and has nine hits over his past three games.

+“I always admired the way he played the game from the other side, playing against him, always thought he was a tough out, puts the ball in play, plays all the positions, great teammate,” Suzuki said of Holt, who signed with Washington in late August after the Brewers released him.
+“He’s fun to have in the lineup.
+He’s a little spark plug for us.”

 Scherzer (4-2) stranded six baserunners in the first four innings before settling in and retiring 10 straight batters in one stretch.
 The three-time Cy Young Award winner allowed six hits, struck out eight and walked one in his second-longest outing of the season.

+Scherzer said his curveball and changeup were sharper than they had been recently and that made his fastball more effective.

+“It almost seemed like his fastball got better as the game went on,” Rays manager Kevin Cash said.
+“Once he settles in, he gets really, really tough.
+Whether it’s command, whether it’s some extra velocity, there’s a reason he’s going to be in the Hall of Fame one day.”

-The Rays came in with a season-best 5 1/2-game lead in the AL East and had won 22 of 27, while the Nationals were coming off a 3-8 trip that left a playoff berth highly unlikely for the defending World Series champions.
+The Rays came in with a season-best 5 1/2-game lead in the AL East and had won 22 of 27, while the Nationals were coming off a 3-8 trip that left a playoff berth highly unlikely.

 In his second start since missing three weeks with shoulder inflammation, Tampa Bay right-hander Charlie Morton (1-2) threw 57 pitches in five innings, allowing three runs and four hits.